abhishekranjith23/PopADMET-Population-Aware-Drug-Prediction/README.md

 - [Overview](#overview)
 - [Motivation](#motivation)
-The project focuses on the fact that drug metabolism can vary across populations because of genetic differences in metabolic enzymes.
+-The project focuses on the fact that drug metabolism can vary across populations because of genetic differences in metabolic enzymes.

 For example, the report highlights CYP2D6*10, a reduced-activity variant